------

 But where the similarities end, the magic begins.
 At the concession stand, it's not just candy and popcorn.
 Locally owned Zingerman's serves up baked goods like brownies and cookies.
 You can cool off with Stucchi's ice cream or a Minute Maid fruit juice.

-Contributing to the friendly personality of the theater is Helga's Store, where you can buy theater memberships; discount tickets; CDs of music by theater organist Steven Ball; and items with the Michigan Theater logo (like sweatshirts and coffee cups).
+Contributing to the friendly personality of the theater is a guest counter where you can buy theater memberships; discount tickets; CDs of music by theater organists; items with the Michigan Theater logo (like sweatshirts and coffee cups); and a 2013 book about the history of the Michigan (The Michigan Theater: Ann Arbor’s Home for Fine Film and the Performing Arts Since 1928).

 Audiences at the Michigan can be lively, thanks in part to the young families and University of Michigan students who attend movies there.
 At a showing of The Adventures of Robin Hood, the crowd burst into applause at several dramatic entrances of Errol Flynn.
 For the Marx Brothers' A Night at the Opera, visitors imitated Groucho with fake noses, glasses, and mustaches.
-At Christmas, everyone is invited to help decorate a Christmas tree in the Grand Foyer (main lobby), which adds to the enjoyment of the many holiday movies shown at the Michigan.
+At the annual sing-along showing of White Christmas, the audience is warmed up with a rousing group sing of popular Christmas carols.

 Next Page: Multiple Viewing Options